 Because of these results, some states have been passing legislation agreeing to the National Popular Vote interstate compact.
 States that join the compact agree to award their Electoral College votes to the candidate who receives the most votes nationally, not the candidate who wins the state, once the compact has reached enough members to constitute an electoral majority.

-According to the National Popular Vote website, twelve states and Washington, D.C. have passed National Popular Vote legislation, totalling 181 electors.
+According to the National Popular Vote website, 12 states and Washington, D.C. have passed National Popular Vote legislation, totaling 181 electors.